ezEngine/docs/docs/appendix/library-structure.md

 The **TestFramework** library implements code to manage our unit-tests.
 You can ignore this entirely.

 **GameEngine** builds on top of all the other libraries, including the rendering code.
-It contains the most high-level code for a game engine, such as AI and Animation, [ezGameApplication (TODO)](../runtime/application/application.md) and [ezGameState](../runtime/application/game-state.md), which are the basis for any game application built with ez, the prefab system, the visual scripting and much more.
+It contains the most high-level code for a game engine, such as AI and Animation, [ezGameApplication (TODO)](../runtime/application/application.md) and [ezGameState](../runtime/application/game-state.md), which are the basis for any game application built with EZ, the prefab system, the visual scripting and much more.

 In general the most interesting libraries to look at are **Foundation**, **Core** and **GameEngine**.